 The Venetian Rule in Kefalonia and its Imprint

 This article attempts a comprehensive approach to the Venetian period in Kefalonia, examining the evolution of power, social life, defensive structures, the economy, and the remnants that survive to this day.
-The narrative is based on well-known historical sources and incorporates the island's unique "geography": a crossroads in the center of the Ionian, which was never truly isolated.
+The narrative is based on well-known historical sources and incorporates the island's unique "geography": a crossroads in the center of the Ionian, which never truly remained isolated.

 The establishment of the Venetians and the new administrative landscape

-The interesting element is that the Venetian administration, although strict in fiscal policy, allowed the preservation of the Orthodox identity of the inhabitants – something that distinguished Kefalonia from other areas where a more intense Latin influence was imposed.
-At the same time, the introduction of elements of Western legislation strengthened the development of a more structured bureaucracy that gradually shaped new standards in land management, commercial transactions, and justice.
+The interesting element is that the Venetian administration, although strict in fiscal policy, allowed the preservation of the Orthodox identity of the inhabitants - something that distinguished Kefalonia from other areas where a more intense Latin influence was imposed.
+At the same time, the introduction of elements of Western law strengthened the development of a more structured bureaucracy that gradually shaped new standards in land management, commercial transactions, and justice.

 Fortifications and military organization